-2021 RMB'000 2020 RMB'000
+2022 RMB'000 2021 RMB'000

+Discontinuing operation held for sale

-Rental income 6,716 545
+Rental income 247 6,716

-Fair value losses recognised in investment properties (323,430) (126,420)
+Fair value losses recognised in investment properties (6,180) (323,430)

 (b) Leasing arrangements

 The investment properties are leased to tenants under operating leases with rentals payable monthly.
 Lease payments for some contracts include CPI increases, but there are no other variable lease payments that depend on an index or rate.
 Where considered necessary to reduce credit risk, the Group may obtain bank guarantees for the term of the lease.